nichoth/lists/README.md

 Put the netlify CMS single page app in the route `/admin`.
 It allows you to save content to your repository via github.

 After logging in, the app will redirect you to the base page `/public/index.html` but it will add some query parameters.
 This is why you need a `netlify identity` widget on your home page.
 It will parse the query params that were set.

-## ssr
-Each route is rendered as HTML, and every page links to the same JS.
-Once the page has loaded, the JS listens for click events and re-renders the view if the `href` is local.